MystenLabs/sui/.github/PULL_REQUEST_TEMPLATE.md

 ## Release notes

 Check each box that your changes affect.
+If none of the boxes relate to your changes, release notes aren't required.

-If you check a box other than "None of the above", include information that describes the impact of your changes that a user might notice and any actions they must take to implement updates.
+For each box you select, include information that describes the impact of your changes that a user might notice and any actions they must take to implement updates.

 - [ ] Protocol:
 - [ ] Nodes (Validators and Full nodes):